John Adams: A Key Figure in American History

 What was John Adams' role in the American Revolution?

-- These acts were aimed at curbing dissent and limiting the influence of immigrants but were criticized for infringing on civil liberties and free speech.
+These acts aimed to limit dissent and the influence of immigrants but were criticized for infringing on civil liberties.